MicrosoftLearning/SC-5007-Implement-retention-eDiscovery-and-Communication-compliance-in-Microsoft-Purview/Instructions/Labs/Lab1_retention_policies.md

 - **Location-based retention policies**: Create retention policies for specific locations, such as Teams channels and chats, including specific users.
 - **PowerShell retention policies**: Implement retention policies using PowerShell.
 - **Adaptive scope policies**: Create and apply retention policies with adaptive scopes for departments like legal and retail.
-- **Test adaptive scope policy**: Verify the users affected by the adaptive scope and test the policy.

 ## Task 1 – Create company-wide retention policy